Synderis/synderis_news_bot/README.md

 ## Features

 - Scrapes news articles from various sources.
+- Reads the last 50 messages to see if the news article has already been posted.
-- Posts news articles to specified Discord channels daily at a set time.
+- Posts news articles to specified Discord channels if the article was created today.
 - Easy to configure and extend.

 ## Requirements

-- Python 3.8+
+- Python 3.12
-- `discord.py` library
-- `python-dotenv` library
+- Discord Token and Channel Mapping in AWS Secrets Manager

 ## Installation